Scholarship code: 2018_096

 - Submit to firstname.lastname@example.org

-- All attached documents must be in PDF format.
+- All attached documents must be submitted as PDF.

 - In the body of your email, include your full name, your student ID (if you are a current or previous Western Sydney University student) and the full title of the scholarship.